Loop-Man/BehindTheCDN/README.md

 `./behindCDN -f domains.txt -i -c`

 # Results
-The script by default writes the output to a file with a timestamp in folder called `results`
+The script by default writes the output to a file with a timestamp in a folder called `results`